AlexanderPoone/arcgis-demo-collection/oic/README.md

 ![Fig. 1](img/get_buildings_in_any_city.png)

 ### Caution!
 Unlike point clouds, the 3D buildings do not fit into the photo perfectly since they are low-poly polyhedra with smooth, flat surfaces.
 In reality, building exteriors (especially roofs) are bumpy.
+This explains why most 3D buildings appear shorter than those in the photo.

 ### Demos
 * [Kowloon Bay/Kai Tak, Hong Kong](https://dord.mynetgear.com/oic)